MichaelLeith/Mockery/README.md

 ## Limitations

-* Can't mock final classes (this requires Instrumentation)
+* Can't mock final classes/constructors/package local methods (this requires Instrumentation)
-* Can't mock constructors
+* Captured arguments aren't ordered - instead we guarantee that each argument will be in the capture list at least once ** This data is internally available in Tracker's, just not exposed yet
-* Can't mock package local methods
+* No annotation support
 * ...